Q Line Presenting Solution | PPDS

 Presenting solution

 Your recommended solution is ready.
-Combine the Philips Q-Line display with our preferred partners solutions to keep the focus on business objectives.
+Combine the Philips Q-Line display with Logitech video conferencing, Telelogos, Interact and Crestron Connected® solutions to keep the focus on business objectives.

 Are you ready to solve the following concerns within your corporate space?